 Women trying to conceive and during the first 12 weeks of pregnancy should take a daily folic acid supplement of 400mcg (0.4mg).
-Women with previous history (or if her partner has a history) of neural tube defect (eg spina bifida), or who have diabetes, epilepsy, coeliac disease, or who is very overweight, may be advised to take a higher daily dose.
+A woman with previous history (or if her partner has a history) of neural tube defect (eg spina bifida), or who has diabetes, epilepsy, coeliac disease, or who is very overweight, may be advised to take a higher daily dose.

 Folic acid food sources

 - Leafy green vegetables, like spinach, broccoli, and lettuce

 - Fortified and enriched products, like some breads, juices, and cereals

 Folic acid supplement information

 Folic acid often comes in tablets or capsules.
 Folic acid is standard in multivitamins.
 Like any supplement, keep folic acid supplements in a cool, dry place, away from humidity and direct sunlight.

 Folic acid is best absorbed if you're also getting sufficient amounts of vitamin C and other B vitamins.

 - Side effects.
 Folic acid is generally regarded as safe.
 Side effects are rare.
 High doses of folic acid might cause nausea, bloating, wind and insomnia.

 - Interactions.
 High doses of folic acid may block the effects of some seizure medicines.
 If you take any regular medicines, ask how they will affect your intake of folic acid.
 Many - like diabetes drugs, sleeping pills and some antibiotics - can lower the amount of folic acid you absorb.